albanpuech/risky-biscuits-project/README.md

 ## 🍻 Climate and Alcohol Level of Beers

-A group of researchers at the University of Pittsberg (https://dom.pitt.edu/people-drink-more-in-colder-regions-bataller-led-study-finds/) found a negative correlation between climate factors and alcohol consumption.
+A group of researchers at the University of Pittsburgh (https://dom.pitt.edu/people-drink-more-in-colder-regions-bataller-led-study-finds/) found a negative correlation between climate factors and alcohol consumption.
 This means that, as climate factors like temperature drop, the average alcohol consumption increases.
 But does this mean that the average drink’s alcohol level rises or rather that people drink more alcoholic drinks in general?
 Let’s investigate!

 ### Focusing on ABV per climate

-In order to do so, let’s study the ABV (alcohol by volume) rating for each beer and find possible correlations between it and the climate factors.
+In order to do so, let’s study the ABV rating for each beer and find possible correlations between it and the climate factors.
 We use the number of rankings given to a beer as a measure of popularity and their overall score as a measure of preference.
 As for the climate factors, we use the ones described earlier: climate, scheme, seasonal precipitation, heat level.

 <p align="center">
   <br>
   <img src="https://github.com/albanpuech/risky-biscuits-project/blob/master/assets/img/abv_all_bears.png?raw=true" width="200" title="Distribution of the number of reviews for the beers having an average rating of more than 4">
 </p>

-As shown on the boxplot, the rated beers are centered around a mean ABV of 7.00, and half are contained in the [5.4;8.0] range.
+As shown on the boxplot, the rated beers are centered around a mean ABV of 7.00°, and half are contained in the [5.4°, 8.0°] range.
 We want to know how this distribution differs in the different climate categories.
-When testing the difference in mean ABV for each climate, the results are not significant.
-Therefore, we group the beers by general beer type and climate.
-This uses the same mapping as before.

 INTERPRETATION